Call to Host

 Since there is no formal organization that oversees the conference and its continuity from year to year, the Computers and Writing community relies upon the generosity of institutions of higher education to host the conference.
 Typically, these institutions can donate time, personnel, facilities, and limited funding to make the conference a success.
 Proposals include information about a proposed theme, possible keynote speakers, activities, and innovations that will make the conference a success.

-The 7Cs welcomes proposals from individual institutions of higher education as well as those that are collaborative across institutions, including community colleges, K-12 institutions, and non-profits.
-Proposals for joint-hosting of the onsite and online conferences during one year are welcome.
+The 7Cs welcomes proposals from individual institutions of higher education as well as those that are collaborative across institutions, including community colleges, K-12 institutions, and nonprofits.

-All dates are two years prior to target hosting dates. (e.g., for proposing to host C&W in 2015, the application should be completed during 2013).
+We seek applications two to three years prior to target hosting dates (e.g., for proposing to host C&W in 2024, the application should be completed during 2022; proposals to host in 2025 may be completed in 2022 or 2023).

 - Question period.
-After the Call for Hosts comes out, usually in the spring or summer, look over these guidelines and decide if you need to speak with the 7Cs committee before considering your intent to host.
-If you have questions about hosting—anything from budgets to locations to technologies used, etc.—email the committee chair with your questions.
-Alternately, you can meet in person by (a) setting up a meeting during the CCCC, (b) attending the 5th C SIG during CCCC, or (c) attending the 7Cs Open Meeting during the C&W conference that year.
+After the Call for Hosts comes out, look over these guidelines and decide if you need to speak with the 7Cs committee before considering your intent to host.
+If you have questions about hosting—anything from budgets to locations to technologies used, etc.—email the committee chair with your questions, or request an online meeting.
+Alternatively, you can meet in person by setting up an individual meeting during the CCCC or C&W, attending the open portion of the 7Cs Business Meeting at CCCC, or attending the 7Cs Open Meeting during the C&W conference that year.
 Meeting f2f is not mandatory, nor is querying the committee prior to submitting your letter of intent.
 It’s just in case you have questions.

 - Statement of Intent.
-By September 1, submit a statement of intent by sending an email to the committee chair.
-Indicate in the subject line which conference (onsite or online) you are interested in proposing to host.
+By November 1, submit a statement of intent by sending an email to the committee chair.
+Indicate in the subject line which year you are interested in proposing to host.
 This statement can be an informal email that allows 7Cs to know who’s interested and who the host-proposal contact person is, in case we have questions prior to the application due date.
-(This also allows 7Cs time to solicit proposals, if we don’t get any intentions by Sept.
+(This also allows 7Cs time to solicit proposals, if we don’t get any intentions by Nov.
 1.)

 - Application.
-By November 1, email the committee chair with the URL of a web-accessible version listing the application criteria, listed in the next section.
-(These web-versions can be password protected.
-If web-based versions aren’t possible, contact the committee chair in advance to arrange alternate delivery methods.)
-The application format, as well as previous proposal examples, may be found in the Past and Future C&W Locations.
+By February 15, email the committee chair with the URL of a web-accessible version or Google Doc responding to the application criteria, listed in the next section.
 The committee may contact submitters, and in some cases ask for revisions, if it has questions or concerns about a proposal.

 - Acceptance.
-By December 1, the committee will contact the proposer to indicate acceptance status of the proposals.
-Soon after, the 7Cs will announce the selected host(s) on relevant listservs, blogs, and social networking sites.
+Following its CCCC Business Meeting, the committee will contact proposers to indicate acceptance status of the proposals.
+The selected host(s) will be publicly announced at that year’s C&W conference.
 After that point, the selected host(s) are responsible for all advertising, although the 7Cs is available for help and to answer questions during the lead-up to the conference(s).

-The 7Cs committee will be assessing ONSITE proposals based on the following criteria:
+The 7Cs committee will be assessing proposals based on the following criteria:

 - The stability, experience, and status of the applicant and identified staff members.